lucee/lucee-docs/docs/06.docs/02.build/chapter.md

 ## Fork and contribute to the documentation

-Fork the repository and clone a local copy, or you can simply use the Github links on any page of the docs to edit the docs and submit changes.
+Fork the repository and clone a local copy, or you can simply use the GitHub links on any page of the docs to edit the docs and submit changes.

 [Lucee Documentation](https://github.com/lucee/lucee-docs)